 Convenient & easy to use

 With traditional car rental, borrowers need to travel to a central depot to pick up their car.
 With car sharing, vehicles are dispersed across the city, allowing borrowers to find cars in their local area - or in their own street.
-With a downloadable app for searching and making bookings, and cars dispersed across the city, car sharing is now as convenient as catching a bus.
+With a downloadable app for searching and making bookings car sharing is now as convenient as catching a bus.

 Borrowers use an app to locate and book cars in their local area.